A unique laboratory for analyzing mixed nitride uranium-plutonium fuel has appeared in Seversk

 A laboratory for assessing the quality of mixed nitride uranium-plutonium (MOX) fuel has opened at the Siberian Chemical Combine in Seversk, Rosatom's press service reported.

-The laboratory is located at the uranium-plutonium fuel fabrication-refabrication (MFR) module for the innovative BREST-OD-300 fast neutron reactor.
+The laboratory is located at the fabrication-refabrication (FR) module of uranium-plutonium fuel for the innovative BREST-OD-300 fast neutron reactor.

-This is one of the facilities of the Pilot Demonstration Energy Complex of the IV generation (ODEC) within the framework of the strategic project "Breakthrough".
-The laboratory houses 90 units of high-tech equipment for monitoring MOX fuel at all stages of production.
+This is one of the facilities of the Generation IV Pilot Demonstration Energy Complex (ODEC) within the framework of the strategic project "Proryv" (Breakthrough).
+The laboratory contains 90 units of high-tech equipment for monitoring MOX fuel at all stages of production.

-The chromatography separation unit for mass spectrometry, where sample preparation and measurements are carried out continuously, is also unique to our country.
+Also unique for our country is the chromatographic separation site for mass spectrometry, where sample preparation and measurements are carried out continuously.

 Read also on the topic:

-Key large-sized components for the future BREST-OD-300 reactor sent to Seversk
+Key large-sized components for the future BREST-OD-300 reactor were sent to Seversk

 Rosatom plans to obtain silicon carbide fuel rod cladding by 2030